dijiagberien/Academic-Website/content/home/experience.md

     date_start: '2017-06-01'
     date_end: '2018-04-30'
     description: |2-
-        Responsibilities:

-        * Analysed data from an Ottawa wastewater treatment plant to evaluate its effectiveness in removing grades for microplastics prior to effluent release.
+        * Analysis of wastewater treatment data to inform on the effectiveness of removing microplastics from water prior to effluent release.
-        * Effectively utilized statistical methods for regression analysis and model evaluation.

   - title: Teaching Assistant
     company: Carleton University, Dept of Mathematics and Statistics